Lyinggod/FFG-Star-Wars-Extra-Fields/README.md

 # Star Wars Extra Fields

-This is a module crafted for the FFG Star Wars system in Foundry VTT.
-It allows you to enhance your actors by adding custom fields beneath their derived values, providing greater depth and customization for your campaigns.
+This is in support of the Genesys RPG when play in he FFG Star Wars system.
+It allows for the addition of custom fields to actor sheets below the derived stats.

 <img src="https://github.com/user-attachments/assets/91f36c04-50cc-4a4a-b932-68ba08b000de" width="500">